HRO0806/Regex-tutorial/Develop/gist-template.md

     <[^<>]+> This would be a better way of writing the previous expresion as it is more strict.

-    example: In following Regex which looks for an HTML tag we see that it uses the solution to finding just the HTML tags.
+    example: In the following Regex which looks for an HTML tag we see that it uses the solution to finding just the HTML tags.
 It this by using [^<]+ to tell it to only look for the tag itselfe and not what is in between the opening and closing tags.

     Looks for an HTML tag: /^<([a-z]+)([^<]+)*(?:>(.*)<\/\1>|\s+\/>)$/

 ### Boundaries
+    \b Is an anchor similar to ^ and $.
+It matches a position where one side is \w character and the other is not (a (numerical) digit or whitespace).

+    \B Matches anything \b does not match.

+    example: In the following Regex which looks for a single word we see that the \b anchoris used to tell us that there is a space at the end of the word.

+    Looks for a single word: /\w.*\b/

 ### Back-references

 ### Look-ahead and Look-behind

 ## Author